 Test Steps: Similar to above but omit the last name field.

-Add user fails by OAGi admin developer due to omitting phone
+Add user fails by OAGi admin developer due to omitting phone (Fail.
+The ‘phone’ field was not mandatory to add a user.)

 Requirement document reference: Section 5.1.1